Search This Blog

 Bad emotions are like fire, that's why they're often represented this way.
 Fire is very dangerous if you touch it but used in the right way and with care you can warm yourself, feed yourself, it litteraly keeps you alive.
 Bad emotions work like that, you need them but you have to stay in control in order to avoid burning yourself.

 So through him I learnt to direct my bitterness and use it as a tool, like someone using fire.
 If someone wants to see me fail (and trust me when you're existing online it happens more often than it should haha) then I'll work even harder to have an happy life.
-I live for the people I love but I also work hard to throw my happiness at people I hate.
+I live for the people I love but I also work hard to throw my happiness at people who have enough time to waste over hating me for my existence.
+Become in bigots' mind, being happy is a crime.
+Being happy is a form of resistance.

 Through Sam I also became stronger and more confident.
 Because he has that cold "you don't deserve any of my energy" cunty (and kinda sexy ngl) thing that I love and admire.
 I often mentionned how Sam used to be very shy and passive and that's what I used to be.
-I understand his anger and hate because I was too kind to people who never cared about me.
+I understand his anger and hate because I was like him too, shy, submissive.
 Out of kindness but also out of fear, I didn't want to get in trouble, like him.
 So of course I wanted to have my own Leader too, to be able to stand for myself, to be confident, to be strong, to be smart.
-Being smart was always important to me, that's probably why I always loved these mad scientists.
+Being smart was always important to me, I guess that's why I always loved these mad scientists.
 When you're smart you understand the World and when you do you're powerful and independant.
 So I wanted to be a bit more like him, but without his failures, so without the ego and the hatred that would blind him.

 He taught me to stay humble.
 As I said, even villains have good lessons to share, we also learn through their own experience.

 And because people see me as the "biggest fan" and think about me when they see him or think about him when they see me I feel like I have this "duty" of being a cool human being to honor him, idk, so he's one of my best motivation to better myself.
-Because if I'm a cunt people will think that Sam is a cunt, it is what it is.
-How many people thought Sam is cool because they I'm cool ? (a lot according to my DMs).
+Because if I'm a cunt people will think that Sam is a bad character, it is what it is.
+How many people think Sam is cool because they think I'm cool ?

 3) Healing

 People who love fiction like I do are people who felt painfully lonely at some point.
-Even when people love us and support us sometimes you feel lonely because you keep everything to yourself, because you don't want to hurt, because people can't understand.
-And sometimes you find comfort through fiction.
+Even when people love us and support us you feel lonely because you keep everything to yourself, because you don't want to hurt them through your pain, because people can't understand.
+So sometimes you can only find comfort through fiction.
+We all suffer loneliness together and yet we all feel so misunderstood and so lonely.

 Sam taught me to stop caring about people's opinion on me.
 You have no idea of the amount of people who think my obsession for him is weird or cringe but I don't mind because I'm not ashamed of him, because expressing my love for him is therapeuthic.
-My passion for him is more important than pleasing some idiots whose life are so empty they feel "cringed" by a stranger.
-All I do is minding my own business to heal through respect and honor, if it's cringe then I'm cringe and I'm pretty damn proud of it.
+My passion for him is more important than pleasing some folks whose life are so empty they feel "cringed" by a stranger.
+All I do is minding my own business to heal through respect and honor, if it's cringe then I'm cringe, I'm not stopping my harmless fun over people I don't even know.

 But yes, my brain did start using Sam as a way to cope.
 Just like you use a stressball to calm down, my brain just use Sam for pretty much everything.
 When I have these moment of deep depression and feel nothing my brain just forces him in (like, it feels really forced lol I guess that's how most people feel about me when I talk about Sam, as if my brain was throwing random Sam thoughts).
 I suffer a very high lvl of anticipatory anxiety because I think too much and too quick so my brain tends to create a lot of awful scenarios in my head to deal with boredom and talking or writing about Sam is its way to stay busy and to not think about the pain or the dark thoughts that come with such a curse.

-It doesn't matter how bad I feel, if I get something new about Sam, a very good art or a news or whatever I'll feel a genuine deep happiness.
+It doesn't matter how bad I feel, if I get something new about Sam, a fanstuff, an art or a news or whatever I'll feel a genuine deep happiness.
 It doesn't last if I'm in a very bad moment but it still happens and during these small moments I still think "it's worth staying here" and it's nice .

 My loved ones can only reassure me through their physical presences (through touch more than words, if that make sense, basically a hug is more efficient than kindness with me which is ironic because I don't like being touch so much).
-Sam is fictional but my feelings for him are pretty much real, I know for some it sounds weird but all our feelings for fictions are real, otherwise why would you get upset or sad or scared through fiction ?
-And while I don't love him nearly as much as I love my closed ones, he has an advantage they don't : he's fictional.
+Sam is fictional but my feelings for him are pretty much real, all our feelings for fictions are real, otherwise why would you get upset or sad or scared through fiction ?
+And while I don't love him nearly as much as I love my closed ones, nor in the same way either, he has an advantage they don't : he's fictional.
 He can't be "here", he can't touch so, unlike everyone else, I don't need his presence.
 He's not as efficient as them to calm me down but he can help me out even when I'm all alone and makes me remember why I stay here when my brain chose to make me forget about it.

-So maybe that's the reason I love him so much, a coincidence, seeing the kind of character I love in the right moment of my life, when I needed something to focus on.
+That's the reason I love him so much, a coincidence, seeing the kind of character I love in the right moment of my life, when I needed something to focus on.
 Maybe it's no deeper than that.
+Or maybe it's destiny.

-But with time I started projecting myself into him, projecting my own struggles and personnality into him, probably as a way to comprehend myself and feel some kind of self-love, also as a way to cope and keep going.
-It's hard loving yourself, especially when your pain is created by your own body and brain, but loving a fictional mass murderer is somehow easier haha what can I say ?
+With time I started projecting myself into him, projecting my own struggles and personality into him, probably as a way to comprehend myself and feel some kind of self-love, also as a way to cope and keep going.
+It's hard loving yourself, especially when your pain is created by your own body and brain, but loving a fictional mass murderer is somehow easier haha what can I say?
 We're terrible at giving ourself the love and attention we deserve.
-So projecting into Sam and creating my own egocentrical headcanons is a way to accept myself like I accept Sam I guess.
+So projecting into Sam and creating my own egocentrical headcanons is a way to accept myself like I accept Sam.

-Because when I had to look at death and when it took all my dreams and hope away from me, when I was unable to dream or project myself into the future anymore, all I had left was my silly obsession for Sam.
+Because when I had to look at death and when it took all my dreams and hope away from me, when I was unable to dream or project myself into the future anymore, all I had left was Sam and through him I rebuilt myself.

 4) He's Sam

 That's it, he's Sam.
-He can be very funny and dumb, a pure villain cliche or he can be cold and threatening, scary even.
+He can be very funny and dumb, a pure villain cliche or he can be cold and threatening, scary even, but I just love his writing.

 He's a Hulk villain and God knows how much I love Hulk and villains.